OscHer/treboform/README.md

 1. Vagrant looks for the box somewhere in the local host.
 2. If there's one, creates a VM; if not, vagrant looks for it in [its public repository](https://app.vagrantup.com/boxes/search).
 3. Once the instantiated VM is up and running starts the provisioning process.
-5. As a result we have a fully treboformed Type III Civilization and the magic begins.
+4. As a result we have a fully treboformed Type III Civilization and the magic begins.

+### Assets
+#### Trantor: Ansible controller node
+**Trantor** will be our [Ansible control node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html).
+Our strategy consists in a centralized bastion to launch our configuration manager to every other node in our galaxy (not pun intended, or is it?).

+During the Vagrantfile provisioning, ansible is installed with *:default* mode; that is: from official repositories.
+After Ansible is installed on this node, Trantor starts treboforming the rest of the galaxy no matter how far away the other nodes are because... wait for it...
+ANSIBLE!!!!

+#### Terminus: CMDB host
+Every bit of knowledge of our infrastructure will be held here.

 ## Appendices